neuralegal/ScotusPrediction/Readme.txt

-This project uses an LSTM RNN to predict Supreme Court outcomes from oral argument questions.
+This project uses an ensemble with an LSTM RNN and AdaBoost to predict Supreme Court outcomes from oral argument questions.

 --------------------
 Scraping